Chronic Pain Treatment

 Central Sensitization Pain arises when the central nervous system becomes hypersensitive, interpreting otherwise normal stimuli as pain.
 In fact, the brain can even “feel” pain in tissues or limbs that no longer exist – a surprisingly common occurrence in amputated limbs (“phantom limb syndrome”).
 Treating hypersensitivity therefore requires a different approach than treating a physical injury.

-If your chronic pain is not rooted in a musculoskeletal problem, or if the underlying injury has now healed, classic orthopaedic physiotherapy is not indicated as it is not likely to be effective long-term.
-Instead, chronic pain treatment focuses on desensitizing the nervous system using a whole-body approach that involves education, physical activity, behavioural therapy, and various patient-specific interventions.
+If your chronic pain is not rooted in a musculoskeletal problem, or if the underlying injury has now healed, classic orthopaedic manual therapy may not be indicated as it is not likely to be effective as a long-term solution.
+Instead, effective chronic pain treatment focuses on desensitizing the nervous system using a whole-body approach that involves education, physical activity and a tailored exercise program, behavioural therapy, and various patient-specific interventions.

-- Is chronic pain treatment at Toronto Physiotherapy based in physiotherapy or psychotherapy?
-We always approach chronic pain cases from the perspective of physiotherapy first.
-Physiotherapists trained in chronic pain use a variety of evidence-based orthopaedic, neurologic and behaviour-coaching approaches to treat chronic pain that arises from physical injuries or other physical conditions, as well as chronic pain that has no obvious physical explanation such as Fibromyalgia or Complex Regional Pain Syndrome.
+Our physiotherapists use a variety of evidence-based orthopaedic techniques, exercise therapy, neurologic, and behaviour-coaching approaches to treat chronic pain that arises from physical injuries or other physical conditions, as well as chronic pain that has no obvious physical explanation (such as Fibromyalgia or Complex Regional Pain Syndrome).
 Since chronic pain either partly or fully-resides in the central nervous system, emotions such as fear of re-injury, stress, depression and anxiety can all increase nerve hypersensitivity and contribute to chronic pain.
-Chronic pain physiotherapy therefore necessarily includes some methods that are more classically associated with psychotherapy, for example, behaviour-coaching to help patients manage any fear-based activity avoidance.
-As a dual-registered therapist, Eric is uniquely positioned to maximize the benefits of chronic pain physiotherapy practices.
-In addition, a smaller number of chronic pain patients may benefit from strictly psychotherapy sessions.
+We work with each of our patients to develop an individualized plan of care that can include a combination of physiotherapy approaches, exercise programming, and other patient-specific strategies, in order to enable patients to have effective self-management strategies for their chronic pain for the long-term.

 - Latremoliere A., Woolf C.J.
 Central sensitization: a generator of pain hypersensitivity by central neural plasticity.
 J Pain.
 2009 Sept;10(9):895.926. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2750819/